Skip to main content

 A 7-day unlocking period is required by default for withdrawing CORE after redemption initiation.

 Note that whenever mint/redeem happens, the Earn contract delegates CORE to PledgeAgent / undelegates CORE from PledgeAgent.
-This is implemented in such a way to keep the bookkeeping simpler.
+This is implemented in a way that keeps the bookkeeping simpler.

-When calling the mint() method, the caller needs to pass in a validator address to stake the CORE tokens to - by doing so we hope to treat all validator candidates equally no matter whether they are already elected or queued.
-However, in order to improve user experiences, we may have the official frontend to randomly choosing a proper validator and make it unseen for users.
+When calling the mint() method, the caller needs to pass in a validator address to stake the CORE tokens to - by doing so, we hope to treat all validator candidates equally, no matter whether they are already elected or queued.
+However, in order to improve user experiences, we may have the official frontend to randomly choose a proper validator and make it unseen for users.

 During redeem, the Earn contract chooses validators randomly - _randomIndex(), an index will be randomly selected, which is used as the start index to iterate through the validators array until enough CORE tokens are undelegated.

-5. How to keep validators balanced on staking amounts?
+5. How to maintain a balanced distribution of validators across staking amounts?

-• A mint happens, the caller can choose validator freely
+• A mint happens, the caller can choose a validator freely

-• A redeem happens, the system picks validators randomly
+• A redeem happens, and the system picks validators randomly

-This mechanism almost guarantees that the CORE tokens held by the Earn module can be split to different validators evenly.
+This mechanism ensures that the CORE tokens held by the Earn module can be distributed evenly among different validators.

-However, considering there are cases the balance will be broken by certain operations, e.g. large value mint/redeem.
+However, considering there are cases, the balance will be disrupted by certain operations, e.g., large-value mint/redeem.
 We also introduced a few methods to rebalance stakings to validators from Earn.

-• rebalance(): the system picks the validators with the largest and smallest staking amounts and makes them break even if the gap exceeds the predefined threshold.
+• rebalance(): The system selects the validators with the largest and smallest staking amounts and ensures they break even if the gap exceeds the predefined threshold.

 6. How is the conversion ratio calculated?

-In every round after turn round happens, the Earn module fetches rewards from each validator and delegates them back correspondingly.
-This is how it does auto compounding internally.
-During the period, the system also moves staking from inactive/jailed validators to active ones to improve overall APR.
+In every round after the turn round happens, the Earn module fetches rewards from each validator and delegates them back correspondingly.
+This is how it does auto-compounding internally.
+During this period, the system also transfers staking from inactive or jailed validators to active ones to improve the overall APR.

-And after that the conversion ratio of stCORE/CORE can also be updated.
+Additionally, the conversion ratio of stCORE/CORE can also be updated afterward.
 The formula for that is

 Amount of CORE tokens staked on PledgeAgent / stCORE.totalsupply()

-Since rewards claiming only happens once per day in such design, the conversion rate can be kept the same in the entire day until the next turn round happens.
+Since rewards claiming only happens once per day, in such a design, the conversion rate can be kept the same throughout the day until the next turn round happens.

 The above logics are implemented in the afterTurnRound() method.

-7. How to handle the dues protection when delegating/undelegating?
+7. How to handle the dues protection when delegating or undelegating?

 Note that in the PledgeAgent contract (the staking contract), when users delegate